 Air pollution can damage resources that national parks are mandated to protect, such as vegetation, wildlife, soils, surface waters, visibility, and night skies.
-The National Park Service (NPS) has the responsibility to remedy and prevent damage to air quality and related values.
+The National Park Service (NPS) has the responsibility to remedy and prevent damage to air quality.

 Status and Trends

 A number of air quality monitoring stations are located in or near Chihuahuan Desert Network parks to monitor ozone, wet and dry deposition of atmospheric pollutants (e.g., sulfur dioxide, nitrogen oxides, and ammonia), and visibility.
 In situations where there are no monitors in close proximity to a park, NPS Air Atlas estimates are used for information.

 In general, wet deposition and concentrations of sulfate, nitrate, and ammonium are lower in the western U.S. than in the Midwest and East.
 Using monitoring data from 2003-2007 to generate interpolations for the continental U.S., the NPS assessed air quality condition (i.e., good, moderate, or of significant conern) for a number of park units across the country.
 Three Chihuahuan Desert Network parks and Chamizal National Memorial (NMem; El Paso) were included in the assessment.
 At Big Bend NP, air quality was determined to be in moderate condition with regard to visibility, sulfur deposition, and ozone; nitrogen deposition is of significant concern.
 At Carlsbad Caverns NP, air quality is in moderate condition with regard to visibility and at Chamizal NMem, air quality is in moderate condition with regard to ozone.
 At Guadalupe Mountains NP, air quality was determined to be in moderate condition in terms of visibility and sulfur deposition, but nitrogen deposition is of significant concern.